 To connect with campus, security, and software used for research, visit software.berkeley.edu.

-For help with connecting to the network, you can also visit the Student Computer Consulting Service (SCCS) on the first floor of Moffitt Library, north side (sccs.berkeley.edu).
+For help with connecting to the network, or downloading and installing the Microsoft or Adobe campus productivity suite applications, you can also visit the Student Computer Consulting Service (SCCS) on the first floor of Moffitt Library, north side (ets.berkeley.edu/computer-facilities/sccs).

 With your current CalNet ID, you can: